Linda McCartney: Photography

 When the magazine received an invitation to photograph the Rolling Stones during a record promotion party on a yacht, Eastman immediately volunteered to represent the publication.
 The photo shoot marked a turning point in her life:

 Eastman's father wanted her to undertake formal training with a professional photographer.
 "Well, I never had the patience for that," she said.
 "I had to trust my feelings."
-But she studied the photography of horses at college in Arizona under Hazel Larsen Archer and became an avid nature hobbyist, using a Leica camera.
+But she had studied the photography of horses at college in Arizona under Hazel Larsen Archer and became an avid nature hobbyist, using a Leica camera.
 A few months after her Rolling Stones shoot, she was allowed backstage at Shea Stadium, where the Beatles performed.

 Eastman had gained some experience in celebrity photography and became an unofficial house photographer at Bill Graham's Fillmore East concert hall.
-Among the artists she photographed there were Todd Rundgren, Aretha Franklin, Grace Slick, Jimi Hendrix, Bob Dylan, Janis Joplin, Eric Clapton, Simon & Garfunkel, the Who, the Doors, the Animals, John Lennon and Neil Young.
+Among the artists she photographed there were Todd Rundgren, Aretha Franklin, Grace Slick, Jimi Hendrix, Bob Dylan, Janis Joplin, Eric Clapton, Simon & Garfunkel, the Who, the Doors, the Animals, John Lennon, and Neil Young.
 Her photo of Young, taken in 1967, was used on the cover of Sugar Mountain – Live at Canterbury House 1968 in 2008.

 She photographed Clapton for Rolling Stone magazine and became the first woman to have a photograph on the cover (May 11, 1968).
 After she married McCartney, her photo of the two of them appeared on the cover of Rolling Stone on January 31, 1974, making her the only person to appear on the magazine's cover who was also the photographer.
 Her photographs were later exhibited in more than 50 galleries internationally, and at the Victoria and Albert Museum in London.
 A collection of photographs from that time, Linda McCartney's Sixties: Portrait of an Era, was published in 1992.
-She also took the photograph for the cover of Paul McCartney and Michael Jackson's single "The Girl Is Mine".
+She also took the photograph for the cover of Paul McCartney and Michael Jackson's single "The Girl Is Mine."